 - systemic lupus erythematosus (SLE)

-- muscular sclerosis and other neurodegenerative conditions
+- multiple sclerosis (MS) and other neurodegenerative conditions

 - chronic fatigue

 - skin conditions such as psoriasis

 - sickle cell disease

 - conditions affecting mental health – for example depression and bipolar disorder

 - recurrent infections – for example, ear infections.